Spread of coronavirus accelerates in U.S. jails and prisons

 Jails report they are adopting different tactics to keep the virus out.
 Some screen new inmates before they’re even booked, taking their temperatures inside police cruisers or garages.
 Some are quarantining new arrivals until they are medically cleared to join the general population.
 Some are doing nothing.

 Federal prison guards have asked for permission to wear masks on duty, though the Bureau of Prisons had so far declined, said Sandy Parr, a vice president of the union that represents federal prison workers.
 The Bureau of Prisons did not respond to a request for comment.
+Fourteen federal inmates and 13 staff have tested positive for the virus, the bureau said on its website.

 A pandemic could be “very dangerous for our inmate population,” Parr said.